Monitoring edge-geodetic sets: hardness and graph products: Introduction

 This setting shares features with several others which appear in the literature, and may indeed be regarded as a combination of them.
 It is closely related to \textit{distance edge-monitoring} \cite{FKMR,FKKMR}, where instead we ask for the weaker property that the removal of any edge increases the distance between some pair of vertices, at least one of which is in the set.
 In a different direction, it is related to the concept of \textit{edge-geodetic sets} \cite{SJ07}, which are sets of vertices such that any edge in the graph lies on a shortest path between some pair of vertices in the set.
-Since the property of being a MEG-set may be rephrased as requiring any edge in the graph to lie on every shortest path between some pair of vertices in the set, every MEG-set is both a geodetic set and a distance edge-monitoring set (although the converse is not true).
+Since the property of being a MEG-set may be rephrased as requiring any edge in the graph to lie on every shortest path between some pair of vertices in the set, every MEG-set is both an edge-geodetic set and a distance edge-monitoring set (although the converse is not true).
 Edge-geodetic sets arose as a natural variation of \textit{geodetic sets} \cite{HLT93}, where we require every vertex to lie on a shortest path between some pair of vertices in the set.
 Further variations include \textit{strong edge-geodetic sets} \cite{MKXAT}, where we can choose a specific shortest path for each pair of vertices in the set such that the union of these paths is the entire edge set.
+These, and similar problems, arise naturally in applications such as choosing a patrolling scheme for road inspectors \cite{MKXAT} or using path-oriented tools (such as ping) to monitor IP networks \cite{BR03}.

-In Section \ref{sec:prod} we give a general approach to Cartesian products of graphs, giving upper and lower bounds for $\meg{G\boxprod H}$ in terms of $\meg{G}$ and $\meg{H}$.
+In Section \ref{sec:prod} we give a general approach to Cartesian products of graphs, giving upper and lower bounds for the monitoring edge-geodetic number of the Cartesian product of $G$ and $H$ in terms of $\meg{G}$ and $\meg{H}$.
 In cases where the two bounds differ, we show that either bound can give the correct value.
-Our bounds also apply to strong products; we also show that $\meg{G\boxtimes H}\geq \meg{G\boxprod H}$, and that this inequality can be strict.
+Our bounds also apply to strong products; we also show that the monitoring edge-geodetic number of the strong product is at least that of the Cartesian product, and that this inequality can be strict.
 As a corollary we deduce exact values for general graphs arising as products of paths, which include two results of \cite{FKL22+} as special cases.
 Particular attention is paid in \cite{FKL22+} to graphs satisfying $\meg{G}=|G|$, and we give many new examples by showing that any (Cartesian or strong) product of such a graph with an arbitrary second graph also has this property.